Claudette’s source

 for o in chat("I'm Jeremy", stream=True): print(o, end='')

 Hello Jeremy!
 It's nice to meet you.
 How are you doing today?
-Is there anything in particular you'd like to chat about or any questions I can help you with?
+Is there anything in particular you'd like to chat about or any questions you have?

 for o in chat(q, prefill=pref, stream=True): print(o, end='')